-Since 2009 the amount of individuals with access to the internet has doubled worldwide.3 Just as this increased connectivity has changed how we function in our day-to-day personal lives, it has also changed the way clients expect coworkers and businesses to communicate.
+Since 2009 the amount of individuals with access to the internet has doubled worldwide.
+Just as this increased connectivity has changed how we function in our day-today personal lives, it has also changed the way we communicate professionally.

-Specifically, businesses as a whole have lost patience with slow, laborious communication.
-Stakeholders now demand the convenience and pace of digital correspondence, requiring more insight into the services provided to the legal department.

-Since many organizations do not provide remote access and document sharing capabilities, lawyers in recent years have been forced to find creative ways to serve and communicate with colleagues and peers - which, unfortunately, often results in documents being removed from the safety of a company's network.
+Specifically, employees as a whole have lost patience with slow, laborious communication.
+Stakeholders now demand the convenience and pace of digital correspondence, requiring more insight into the services provided by departments and teams.
+Since many agencies are unable to provide sufficient remote access and document sharing capabilities as a result of stringent technology compliance requirements, individuals in recent years have been forced to find creative ways to serve and communicate with colleagues and peers - which, unfortunately, often results in documents being removed from the safety of the agency's network.

-Luckily, there are Document Management Systems (DMS) that provide the robust safety measures that lawyers require to defend against cyber-attacks while providing features they need to work effectively across the organization.
+Luckily, there are document management systems (DMS) that provide the robust safety measures that lawyers require to defend against cyber-attacks while providing features they need to work effectively across the organization.

-In this paper, you'll learn what a DMS is, its importance, how to select right solution for your legal team, and how to measure its success.
+In this paper, you'll learn what a DMS is, its importance, how to the select right solution for your legal team, and how to measure its success.